aaronwht/aws-sam-dynamodb-local/README.md

 ##### There are multiple steps to run Lamdba functions locally which connect to a containerized instance of [DynamoDB](https://aws.amazon.com/dynamodb/).
 This tutorial provides complete instructions to accomplish this.

+[Contact Me](https://www.aaronwht.com/contact-me) if you run into problems using this repo or tutorial.

 # What You Need
 Below is the software you need to install (all instructions for use on a Mac):
 - [Python](https://www.python.org/)